-“Sign It ASL” (aka “Sign It: American Sign Language Made Easy”) is an online beginning American Sign Language course.
-The complete curriculum will have a total of 10 units that teach beginning conversational ASL (vocabulary, sentences, grammar, and syntax) and Deaf culture.
+“Sign It ASL” is the short name for “Sign It!
+American Sign Language Made Easy”.
+It is an online, self-paced American Sign Language course taught by many well-known educators and entertainers from the ASL community.
+The complete curriculum will have a total of 50 lessons that teach conversational ASL (vocabulary, sentences, grammar, and syntax) and Deaf culture.

 - Fingerspelling, vocabulary, and sentence practice

-- Lesson exams with scoring and progress tracking
+- Quizzes and exams with scoring and progress tracking

 - ASL video dictionary for easy reference

 - Lesson 1 - Introductions

 - Lesson 3 - Feelings

 - Lesson 5 - School

 - Lesson 6 - Neighbors

 - Lesson 8 - Numbers & Time